adrhumphreys/jar.blog/content/posts/silverstripe-assets.md

 With this new knowledge we now can try to reproduce the issue by creating an asset in the root directory of assets.
 We create the new file it gets saved to `assets/[hash]/file.jpg`.
 We click publish and it's fine, we then replace the file and it again gets uploaded to `assets/[hash2]/file2.jpg` but when we publish it, it breaks.
 As expected the code is on this replacement now trying to delete the existing asset and to do so is trying to recursively loop through all the assets that exist in `assets`.
 In our case the we have >800gb of assets, more than 130,000 recorded assets in the database and each of those have 10's of variations.

+## Conclusion

 We've identified the issue, and raised it [here](https://github.com/silverstripe/silverstripe-assets/issues/414).
 We can report back to the client that we know what's happening and are working directly with the product team to resolve the issue (still in progress at time of writing).

-We can also provide a simple work around, place your files in a new folder rather than in the root directory as it will only recursively search for the file from where it's located.
+We can also provide a simple work around, place your files in a new folder rather than in the root directory (as it will only recursively search for the file from where it's located).